How To Get an Employer Identification Number

 - Business name and address

-- Responsible party for the business.
-Generally, this is the same person who is completing the form.
-This can be an owner, partner, or officer of the business.
+- Responsible party for the business; generally, this is the same person who is completing the form.
+This can be an owner, partner, or officer of the business

-- The SSN of the responsible party
+- Social Security number of the responsible party

 - Reason you need an EIN

-- Type of business you have, such as a corporation, partnership, limited liability company (LLC), or nonprofit
+- Type of business you have, such as a corporation, partnership, limited liability company (LLC), or nonprofit organization

 - If LLC, the number of members